AUDE Award Winners 2022

 “The work definitely made a difference,” explained Adrian – “and to us as well as to them.
 To have the children on campus, to see that we’d been able to help gave us an immense sense of pride.
 We really respect the way that everyone pulled together, stepping in and finding solutions wherever it was needed.
 To have won the AUDE Award feels like a real achievement after a tough year for everyone working on this project.
 We’re very grateful and pleased for the external recognition, the peer recognition, that this AUDE Award brings.”

 Speaking on behalf of the judges, AUDE Executive Director Jane White said “To turn a campus into a school within a week is a massive effort.
 We all know the degree of disruption our children have faced during Covid, and on the day of the fire it must have seemed the very worst luck on top of an already awful period.
 The extent to which the university community set out to fix this really speaks of strong civic pride, but also of the ability to roll sleeves up and practically deliver whatever is necessary, something we’ve seen more than ever from our estates and facilities teams during the pandemic.
 Adrian’s team can feel justly proud of their efforts.”

 The AUDE Award for Emerging Talent

-WINNER – Matt Thompson, University of York
+JOINT WINNER – Kelly Baker, University of Warwick

 The AUDE Chair’s Award for Long-Term Contribution